Skip to content

 def getIndex(site):

-# reads the URL site/ and stores it in the file site.html
+# reads the URL site/ and stores it in the site.html file

 # initially no error

-# creates the file site.html
+# creation of the site.html file

 try:

-except IOError, error:
+except IOError, erreur:

 pass

-# error?
+# mistake?

-if error:
+if erreur:

 try:

-except socket.error, error:
+except socket.error, erreur:

 pass